Seattle Truck Accident Attorneys

 Some of the most common types of driver negligence include:

-- Drowsy driving: Truck drivers are often required to work long hours, which can lead to fatigue.
+- Drowsy Driving: Truck drivers are often required to work long hours, which can lead to fatigue.
 Fatigued drivers are more likely to make mistakes that can lead to an accident.

-- Reckless driving: Driving in willful disregard of other vehicles and pedestrians is considered reckless driving.
+- Reckless Driving: Driving in willful disregard of other vehicles and pedestrians is considered reckless driving.
 This kind of driving is never safe and needlessly endangers other drivers and pedestrians.

 - Speeding: When a truck driver is speeding, they have less time to react to hazards and are more likely to lose control of their vehicle.